saqeeb11/dashboard-reactjs/README.md

-# node js login system with jwt authentication

-A complete login system with node js environment using react js and mui framework as a frontend.
-This project contains jwt authentication and it uses mysql as a database.This project also contains cookie and session storage.
+# Simple dasboard to visualize your data

+A well designed Dashbord system using React.js and material UI for frontend and Node.js (Express.js) and MySQL for backend.

 ## get started

+First setup your MySQL server by initializing dotenv file with the given reference in reference.txt

-Go to project directory and run:
+Then go to project directory and run:

 ```
 $ cd server
 $ npm run nodemon
 ```

 i'll recommend you to open seperate terminal for client folder and server folder. as per recommendation, in new terminal in the same directory run: